QGdev/OpenWeather/index.md

-## OpenWeather Android App Project
+---

-Android weather application based on OpenWeatherMaps APIs.
+page.title:[OpenWeather Android App Project] page.description:[Android weather application based on OpenWeatherMaps APIs]
+---

 ## Description
 OpenWeather is a weather application that clearly and simply displays the weather for a multitude of cities.